Assiti Shards series: The Sicilian Coil

 The Sicilian Coil is the third novel set in the Queen of The Seas series that was released in September 2021 (ISBN 978-1-956015-13-3) by Ring of Fire Press.
 This side-line novel, which does not directly involve the main characters, is published by Ring of Fire Press.
 This novel covers events in the region of Sicily and the Italian Peninsula that coincide with the events in the novel The Macedonian Hazard, from the viewpoints of characters who have left the Queen of the Seas to work with Rome and other cities in the region providing technical knowledge and radio communication links.

 After the sudden demise of Ring of Fire Press in August 2022, the authors regained the copyrights to their books and they made arrangements to have this title be privately re-released on Amazon in September 2022 (ISBN 979-8354924882).

 The Carthaginian Crisis

 The Carthaginian Crisis is the fourth novel set in the Queen of The Seas series that was released in June 2024 (ISBN 979-8328591003) and was published independently by the Huff and Goodlett via Amazon.
-This book is a continuation of The Sicilian Coil and The Macedonian Hazard and starts with the war in Babylon against Antingonus One-eye that was mentioned toward the end of The Macedonian Hazard.
+This book is a continuation of The Sicilian Coil and The Macedonian Hazard and starts with the war in Babylon against Antigonus One-eye that was mentioned toward the end of The Macedonian Hazard.